roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 "Onee-sama is so mean, waaa!"

-Rapha tend to call Lydia _onee-sama_.
-Such is also from around  a time when they started dating.
+Rapha tend to call Lydia onee-_sama_.
+Such is also from about  a time when they started dating.

 "There, there."